jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 This tables are from the The RISC-V Instruction Set Manual Volume I: Unprivileged ISA, V20191213, page 130-131.
 You can find the same information in Chapter 2, Chapter 5, and Chapter 7 of the Specification, Chapter 2 of the RISC-V reader, or in the front of the Computer Organization and Design book.

-The ALU control takes three inputs,
+The ALU control takes six inputs,
-* `aluop`, which comes from the control unit (you will implement this in the next lab)
+* `aluop`, `arth_type`, and `inst_length` are all coming from the control unit (you will implement this in the next lab)
 * `funct7` and `funct3`, which come from the instruction

 The [assignment 1 worksheet]({{'img/dinocpu/assignment-1-worksheet.pdf' | relative_url}}) contains the information on how to use the Control Unit for this assignment.
-The ControlUnit already has the appropriate `aluop` signal for each R-type instruction, and you can use this signal for the corresponding ALUControlUnit input.
+The ControlUnit already has the appropriate `aluop`, `arth_type`, and `inst_length` signals for each R-type instruction, and you can use these signals for the corresponding ALUControlUnit input.

 Given these inputs, you must generate the correct output on the `operation` wire.
 The template code from `src/main/scala/components/alucontrol.scala` is shown below.